joshua-a-lucas/Rumble-MicrosoftSentinel/README.md

 ### 6. (Optional) Create a scheduled Rumble scan task
 1. Rumble will only send alerts regarding new or modified assets following a completed scan task.
 To automate this process, create a scheduled scan task that runs hourly by navigating to the Rumble [Tasks > Overview](https://console.rumble.run/tasks) page, and create a new [scheduled scan](https://www.rumble.run/docs/managing-tasks/) that runs hourly.

+### 7. Verify connectivity and enable scheduled analytic rules
+1. Verify data is populating in the RumbleAssets_CL and RumbleAlerts_CL tables and that the RumbleAssets and RumbleAlerts parsers are working as expected.
+> **Note**: It may take 15-20 minutes for data to be available in Log Analytics after enabling the data connector and triggering a function for the first time
+2. Navigate to the Analytics page in Microsoft Sentinel and enable the following rules:
+    * (Rumble) High value network asset changed
+    * (Rumble) New network assets discovered